Elinor Joseph: Reactions

-Elinor Joseph described the reactions of her friends and neighbors as mixed.
+Joseph described the reactions of her friends and neighbors as mixed.
 While she encountered no overt hostility, walking around her neighborhood in the IDF uniform drew cross looks from some passersby.
-Some of Elinor's friends terminated contact with her, while with others she developed a closer relationship.
+Some of Joseph's friends terminated contact with her, while with others she developed a closer relationship.

-Arab-Israeli journalist Suleiman al-Shafi has rejected that Elinor Joseph is the first Arab woman to serve in a combat role in the IDF.
+Arab-Israeli journalist Suleiman al-Shafi has denied that Joseph is the first Arab woman to serve in a combat role in the IDF.
 In his view, it is more accurate to describe her as the first to have done so publicly.